-The largest expenditure allocation has been made for the Mitchell River Water Supply System (MWRSS) project (\$26M).
+The largest expenditure allocation has been made for the Mitchell River Water Supply System (MWRSS) project (\$38M).
 The MRWSS project is planned to meet the requirements of both the Safe Drinking Water Act and asset renewals and growth.

-Owner's works spending is forecast at \$4.0M for water supply projects.
+Owner's works spending is forecast at \$8.0M, which is evenly distributed between water and wastewater supply projects.